 The thing I like about Independent Reserve is the user experience is great.
 It is super easy to buy and sell your Ethereum, and if you wish to transfer your Ethereum out to a private wallet that is pretty seamless too (we’ll get into wallets later).

 You can deposit NZD straight into your Independent Reserve account from your online banking, and it usually shows up within a day or two.
-If you want to buy Bitcoin in NZ, this is the first exchange I recommend.
+If you want to buy Ethereum in NZ, this is the first exchange I recommend.

 How to get set up on Independent Reserve

 Simply head the Independent Reserve homepage and click the “Create Account” button in the top right hand corner.
 You’ll get shown a standard signup box like this: